 In 2004 U.S. EPA ordered the property owners and Viacom (who no longer owned the site) to remove the rind of contamination beneath the Tar Lake depression and a small patch of tar/creosote on the ground adjacent to Nelson Lake on the Tar Lake site.
 The property owners and Viacom could not/would not comply with the order and U.S. EPA began the cleanup.
 In 2004 U.S. EPA excavated 21,000 tons of rind material and 225 tons of surface tar/creosote from the site and transported it to a nearby landfill.
 The groundwater treatment system continues to operate to prevent groundwater contaminants from spreading.
 U.S. EPA issued a Preliminary Closeout Report for the site in 2004 and in 2005 U.S. EPA delisted 45 acres of the site from the National Priorities List.

-In May and June, 2010, the energy company recorded restrictive covenants limiting land and groundwater use on 75 acres of the site they purchased adjacent to the 45-acre deleted area.
-In July, 2010, U.S. EPA issued a file memo documenting that all remedial actions on the 75-acre area are complete, and that this area is eligible to be proposed for deletion.
-MDEQ concurrerd with U.S. EPA's draft deletion notice in May, 2011.
-U.S. EPA expects to propose the deletion in the Federal Register in July, 2011.
+In 2010, an energy company recorded restrictive covenants limiting land and groundwater use on 75 acres of the site adjacent to the 45-acre deleted area.
+In July 2010, U.S. EPA issued a file memo documenting that all remedial actions on this 75-acre area were complete.
+U.S. EPA proposed to delete this area from the site on November 10, 2011.
+The MDEQ concurred and the deletion was final January 9, 2012.